mrcljx/assemble-image-resizer/README.md

       // ...
     }

-In the example above a resized image will be stored in `dest/resize-cache/resized-image-123.jpg` while the url will be `/resize-cache/resized-image-123.jpg`.
+With the above configuration an image will

+- be loaded from `public/image.png`,
+- be stored in `dest/resize-cache/resized-image.jpg`, and
+- have the URL `/resize-cache/resized-image.jpg`.

 ## Usage (with `assemble-liquid`)